Our Approach

 Transdisciplinary research built to last

 Our research harnesses the strengths of economics, law, public administration, and intersectionality to study public policy problems that resist single-discipline answers.
-We work across federal, provincial, and municipal levels because that is how policy actually operates — and because the interactions between levels of government are where many of the most consequential gaps and inequities are found.
+We work across federal, provincial, territorial, and municipal levels — and partner with non-governmental organizations and the people directly impacted by the policies we study — because that is how policy actually operates, and because the interactions between levels of government and the communities they serve are where many of the most consequential gaps and inequities are found.

 We publish in peer-reviewed academic journals, produce technical reports for governments and expert panels, and write accessible policy analysis for practitioners and the public.
 Our research is held to academic standards regardless of the outlet, and we do not adjust findings to fit a funder's preferred conclusion.